๐Ÿ”’

 Present two solutions

-Propose two different approaches to solving the problem.
+Propose two different approaches.
 Include advantages, disadvantages, and a Cost Benefit Analysis for both.

 5